eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/static-router/content.md

 function StaticRouter(props: StaticRouterProps): ReactNode;
 ```

-Renders application in Node.js or on the edge.
+The `StaticRouter` component renders your application in a Node.js environment
+or at the edge.

+It accepts the following props:

+- `root`: An optional root element to wrap the rendered application.
-Accepts root element, current location and matched routes.
+-	`location`: The current URL location to resolve routes.
+-	`matches`: An array of matched routes for the given location.

 ## Example